namgwanho/Simulation_Ex/README.md

-# unsupervied domain adaption under label shift
+# DEAL: Debiased learning for unsupervised domain adaptation under label shift

 ## Background
 *   In real-world, distribution shifts frequently occur between source and target domains.
 If the target labels ($Y$) are observed, the label shift problem can be addressed simply by calculating the density ratio $\rho$.
 However, this repository focuses on Unsupervised Domain Adaptation (UDA), a much more practical and challenging setting where the target labels remain completely unobserved.